Related Content

 (1) Hamburg via Hannover

-On Tuesdays, Thursdays and Sundays this train also goes to Bruxelles via Liege; this the only direct train service from the Austria to Belgium.
+On Tuesdays, Thursdays and Sundays this train also goes to Bruxelles via Liege; - this is the only direct train service from the Austria to Belgium.

 This route from Salzburg to Freilassing is the busiest Austria to Germany route, but travellers should note that immigration checks can cause trains to be delayed by more than 30 minutes.